 OpenStack Block Storage provides persistent block storage management for virtual hard drives.
-Block Storage enables the user to create and delete block devices, and to manage attachment of block devices to servers.
+With Block Storage, users can create and delete block devices and manage attachment of block devices to servers.

 OpenStack Compute service (nova)

 OpenStack Image service (glance)

 OpenStack Image acts as a registry for virtual disk images.
 Users can add new images or take a snapshot of an existing server for immediate storage.
 You can use the snapshots for backup or as templates for new servers.

 OpenStack Object Storage service (swift)

 Object Storage provides an HTTP-accessible storage system for large amounts of data, including static entities such as videos, images, email messages, files, or VM images.
-Objects are stored as binaries on the underlying file system along with metadata stored in the extended attributes of each file.
+Objects are stored as binaries on the underlying file system with metadata stored in the extended attributes of each file.

 OpenStack Telemetry service (ceilometer)

-OpenStack Telemetry provides user-level usage data for OpenStack-based clouds.
-The data can be used for customer billing, system monitoring, or alerts.
-Telemetry can collect data from notifications sent by existing OpenStack components such as Compute usage events, or by polling OpenStack infrastructure resources such as libvirt.
+OpenStack Telemetry provides user-level usage data for RHOSP-based clouds.
+You can use the data for customer billing, system monitoring, or alerts.
+Telemetry can collect data from notifications sent by existing OpenStack components such as Compute usage events, or by polling RHOSP infrastructure resources such as libvirt.

 OpenStack Orchestration service (heat)

 OpenStack Orchestration provides templates to create and manage cloud resources such as storage, networking, instances, or applications.
-Templates are used to create stacks, which are collections of resources.
+Use templates to create stacks, which are collections of resources.

 OpenStack Bare Metal Provisioning service (ironic)

-OpenStack Bare Metal Provisioning enables the user to provision physical, or bare metal machines, for a variety of hardware vendors with hardware-specific drivers.
-Bare Metal Provisioning integrates with the Compute service to provision the bare metal machines in the same way that virtual machines are provisioned, and provides a solution for the bare-metal-to-trusted-tenant use case.
+OpenStack Bare Metal Provisioning supports physical machines for a variety of hardware vendors with hardware-specific drivers.
+Bare Metal Provisioning integrates with the Compute service to provision physical machines in the same way that virtual machines are provisioned, and provides a solution for the bare-metal-to-trusted-project use case.